Millicent Redway

 She helped organize Black Business Week and the Canadian Black Community Showcase in 1992, and was listed in the premier edition of Who's Who in Ontario.
 In 1993, the Municipality of Metropolitan Toronto officially proclaimed October 1–8 Black Business Week in support of the work the company was doing with Black businesses.

 Under Redway's leadership, Black Pages Network undertook the first known survey of Black businesses in Canada to identify issues faced by Black business owners.
 Conducted in conjunction with Dr. Frances Henry of York University, the study was published under the title "A Survey of Black Businesses in Metro Toronto" in 1992.
 Among the main findings of the survey was that the business participation rate among the Black population was less than one-third that of the general population in Toronto; and that racism was a barrier to business success.
 To counter this trend Black Pages initiated "Minority Youth in Business Day", an annual event which encouraged Black youth to consider self-employment as a viable career option.
-Ten years later, a second collaboration, this time with social geographer, Dr. Carlos Teixeria of the University of Toronto, undertook the study, "Black Entrepreneurs in The Toronto Census Metropolitan Area" (2002).
+Ten years later, a second collaboration, this time with social geographer, Dr. Carlos Teixeira of the University of Toronto, undertook the study, "Black Entrepreneurs in The Toronto Census Metropolitan Area" (2002).
 The major findings of this study echoed findings of the first survey when it showed that Blacks experienced unique challenges when establishing their businesses with access to capital being the most crucial limiting factor.